Keeping children safe around schools

 Reminders for driving safely around schools

-We have prepared a few handy reminders for driving safely:
+Here are a few handy reminders for driving safely around schools:

-- Always drive at or below the legal speed limit
+- Always drive at or below 40km/h in a school zone

-- Don't use hand held mobile phones while driving
+- It is illegal and unsafe to use hand held mobile phones while driving

 - Leave a 3 second gap between your car and the car in front.
 This gives you time to react if something unexpected happens.